 X-rays are a way of diagnosing problems that are not easily visible.
 These include tooth decay, abscesses, impacted teeth, and jawbone damage.
 The details x-rays provide could make all the difference for your overall oral hygiene.
 Our dentist may also recommend a panoramic radiograph.
 This dental imaging technique provides a complete visual of your jaws, which helps in pinpointing any damage that tooth decay may have caused to the bone.

 All first-time patients undergo a comprehensive exam.
 This includes a thorough examination of your teeth and gums so that our dentist can accurately evaluate your situation.

-Our dentist may recommend you get a professional teeth cleaning.
+Our dentist may recommend you get a professional tooth cleaning.
 During this cleaning session, our dentist will remove accumulated plaque from outside or in-between the teeth.
 After a thorough cleaning has been done, our dentist will polish the teeth and may apply a minty paste to leave your mouth fresh.